Call Today to Get Started With Your Visa!

 • Proof of medical examination and vaccinations;

-In order to be eligible to enter the United States, the IR2 visa applicant must receive a medical examination and all required vaccines.
-After attending a medical examination and receiving required vaccines from an authorized physician, the IR2 visa applicant must present documentation signed by the physician that proves the applicant went through a medical exam and received required vaccines.
+In order to be eligible to enter the United States, this visa applicant must receive a medical examination and all required vaccines.
+After attending a medical examination and receiving required vaccines from an authorized physician, this visa applicant must present documentation signed by the physician that proves the applicant went through a medical exam and received the required vaccines.

-4. Step Four: Attend Interview at Consulate or Embassy
+Step Four: Attend an Interview at the Consulate or Embassy

 After an applicant’s immigrant visa petition and electronic application are submitted, he or she will need to attend an interview at the U.S. Embassy or Consulate nearest to them where a U.S. official will ask questions relevant to the individual’s desire to live in the United States permanently.
 The consulate officer conducting the interview will likely inquire into the applicant’s relationship with the U.S. citizen and assess the legitimacy of the relationship.